thomasweng15/E.V.E./README.md

 ------------
 1. Install the necessary dependencies on your computer.
 2. Clone this project.
-3. Run the project by running "sh start.sh" in the terminal in the EVE directory:
+3. Run the project by running "python start.py" in the terminal in the EVE directory:
 		The program will listen for the activation command "okay computer."
 		The program will then listen for a voice command, e.g "open google.com"